simplefoc/simplefoc.github.io/docs/simplefoc_library/code/debug.md

 ### Rationale

-Why have our own `SimpleFOCDebug::println`?
+Why have our own `SimpleFOCDebug`?
 Wny not just use `Serial.println`?

 When supporting many hardware platforms (as <span class="simple">Simple<span class="foc">FOC</span>library</span> does), we can't make assumptions about the availability of the `Serial` object.
 While it is a pretty standard feature of Arduino framework, a given board may not support it, or may for whatever reasons have a different name for it.
 We also can't make assumptions about *which* `Serial` object you would want to use.
 Some MCUs support 6 or more Serial ports.